 It is with profound gratitude that we acknowledge the Sisters for their “Labour of Love”.
 The dedication of the park took place on June 9, 2013, with Bishop Don Bolen officiating.

 The Catholic Health Ministry of Saskatchewan will be assuming ownership of St. Joseph’s Health Center.

 As you enter the park, there is an information booth and the Cairn with the dedication plaque to the Sisters.
 The Stations of the Cross outline the perimeter of the park.
 The walkways are paved making them wheelchair accessible.
 These are the same paths used by the Sisters when out in prayer or relaxation.

 Next, you will come to where the walkways intersect.
 You will notice the statue of St. Kateri Tekakwitha to your left and the statue of Jesus’ Sermon on the Mount to your right, complete with the beatitudes.
 This is a beautiful place for mediation with the Grotto in the background.

 The Pieta located at the 13th station is a masterpiece of Renaissance sculpture by Michaelangelo.
 This famous work of art depicts the body of Jesus after the crucifixion on the lap of his mother.

 The Grotto, the focal point of the park, is adorned with a hand-carved statue of Our Lady of Lourdes.
 The statue was made in Oberammergau, Germany and has been restored.
 The statue of Sr. Bernadette was added to complete the Lourdes scene.

-Together, we have done something beatiful for God and our Blessed Mother.
-This is truly "Holy Ground".
-Come and see!
+Together, we have done something beautiful for God and our Blessed Mother.
+This is truly “Holy Ground”.
+Come and see it!